Double-bracket quantum algorithms for diagonalization: Conclusions and outlook

-Based on optimized flow step durations, Fig.~\ref{figeigsGWW} shows predictions for a proof-of-principle implementation of GWW flow in a quantum device.
-The fully polarized state $\ket{11\ldots 1}$ has been pointed out as the candidate of choice for experimental studies because it can be expected to flow to a state representative of the low-energy physics of the model even for larger system sizes.
-Additionally Fig.~\ref{figeigsGWW} shows that while the overall norm of the off-diagonal restriction of the flowed Hamiltonian may remain substantial after a dozen flow steps, some computational basis states flow towards eigenstates.
+Fig.~\ref{figeigsGWW} addresses the question what eigenstate approximations can be achieved with few recursive DBI steps.
+The fully polarized state $\ket{11\ldots 1}$ stands out as the candidate of choice for experimental studies because it can be expected to tend to a state representative of the low-energy physics of the model even for larger system sizes.
+Additionally Fig.~\ref{figeigsGWW} shows that while the overall norm of the off-diagonal restriction of the iterated Hamiltonian may remain substantially non-zero after a dozen of DBI steps, some computational basis states do tend towards eigenstates.
 This is evidenced by experimentally measurable energy fluctuations.

+This work arose based on existing theory of double-bracket flows and Sec.~\ref{GWWreview} supplements a demonstration that the Głazek-Wilson-Wegner (GWW) flow can be implemented in the quantum computing framework.
+For this it is necessary to approximate evolutions governed by the restriction to the diagonal $\d{\h_k}$ of iterated evolution generators $\h_k$.
+Generator dephasing is irreversible and approximating it is costly when implemented by unitary transformations.
+However, as has also been demonstrated, interventions to reduce the runtime are possible.

+While double-bracket quantum algorithms are oblivious in the sense that classical information about the input is not necessary, they are not blind as the number of queries to $e^{-it\h_0}$ may suffice to learn $\h_0$.
+An interesting physical behavior ensues in that the Hamiltonian `guides' its own diagonalization.
+Double-bracket quantum algorithms use a `quantum' oracle because instead of querying `classical' data, e.g., a value of a matrix element, we query an application of a quantum evolution operation to the quantum registers.

-A quantum device capable of double-bracket flows for systems with sizes larger than are practical on a laptop computer will likely resort to the proposed heuristics {\it i)} extending flow step durations {\it ii)}, efficient pinching and {\it iii)} precompiling.
-The first two will need to be used for large systems but for small numbers of qubits precompiling proposed in Eq.~\eqref{eq:precompiling} can include them directly.
+A quantum device capable of double-bracket flows for systems with sizes larger than are practical on a laptop computer will likely resort to the proposed heuristics {\it i)} extending durations of double-bracket rotations {\it ii)}, efficient pinching or diagonal associations and {\it iii)} precompiling.
+The first two will need to be used for large systems but for small numbers of qubits precompiling, proposed in Eq.~\eqref{eq:precompiling}, can include them directly.
 Thus for proof-of-principle implementations of the double-bracket flow quantum algorithm precompiling reduces the experimental demands to merely accurate Hamiltonian simulation.

+\paragraph{Acknowledgments.} The author is grateful to Jeongrak Son for sharing his insights and spotting necessary mathematical corrections.
+Valuable conversations with Raul García-Patron, Stefan Kehrein, Nelly Ng and Steven Thomson and helpful comments on the manuscript by Ashwinie Ghanesh, Kay Giang, Janusz Gluza, Siong Thye Goh, Zo\"e Holmes, Johannes Kn\"orzer, Akash Kundu and Samantha Xiaoyue Li are gratefully acknowledged.